shueho/BioDataTools/README.md

 - **COLOR_CONFIG:** Color configuration table, TAB delimited.
 The RGB hexadecimal representation of the colors in the first column and the gene names in the remaining columns.
 - **Vertical_spacing:** Spacing of adjacent row genomes, default 50.

-**Notes:** This script is provided for entertainment purposes only.
-It does not reflect the coding direction of features and simply concatenates basic circles and rectangles.
-It is suitable for combining with a phylogenetic tree after the tree has been constructed.
-A more visually appealing gene rearrangement visualization script will be developed in the future.
-This script will no longer be updated.
+**Notes:** Single-letter gene names (recommended to be uppercase, such as tRNA genes) will be displayed inside circles and rendered in regular (upright) font.
+For tRNA genes with the same base name (e.g., S1 and S2), please simplify them to a single letter (e.g., S) without adding numerical suffixes.
+Gene names consisting of more than one letter (including non-coding regions) will be displayed inside rectangles and rendered in italic.
+Users may later adjust the styling of non-gene structural elements using an SVG editing software.
+This script does not indicate the coding direction of genomic features; it simply arranges circles and rectangles in a linear fashion, making it suitable for combination with phylogenetic trees after tree construction.

 **Generated File:**
 - `out.svg` （SVG file）。